 Practical information after admission, start of the programme

 You will be required to stay in Maastricht for at least two periods of three weeks.
-The first campus based Unit 1 at the beginning of the first year (17 May, 2021) and the second campus based Unit 7 at the beginning of the second year (May 2022).
+The first campus period 1 at the beginning of the first year (16 May, 2022) and campus period 2 at the beginning of the second year (May 2023).
 You are expected to present your Master Thesis and graduate at the end of the programme (June 2024).
 You may attend the presentation of the Master Thesis and the Graduation in Maastricht although this is not obligatory.